-- Nesting materials: Organic materials like newspaper, clothing, or straw laying around your yard could mean that there are raccoons using these items for their nest.
+- Nesting materials: Organic materials like newspaper, clothing, or straw around your yard could mean that raccoons are using these items for their nest.
 The mother raccoon could snatch these from your trash bin or the clothesline.

 - Noises.
-They will make the most noise at night because that is when they are awake the longest.
-When they are feeding their young, they tend to do some thumping, scratching, whining, or high-pitched screeches made by the young raccoons.
+They will make the most noise at night because they are awake the longest.
+When feeding their young, they tend to do some thumping, scratching, whining, or high-pitched screeches made by the young raccoons.

 Speak to a professional